easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-First_steps.md

 bundle exec rake easyproject:install RAILS_ENV=development
 ```

-This command will install `yarn modules` and `compile Vue`.
+This command will install `node modules` and `compile Vue`.
 This is used in the pipelines.

 ### Rails ujs